data-creative/data-creative.github.io/_posts/2017-06-19-tonebase-api.md

 <img class="img-responsive" src="{{ site.base_url }}/assets/img/posts/tonebase-dev-priorities.png" alt="">

 > The purple highlighted items were not originally included in project planning, but arose out of necessity during the development process.
 In any project, its important to leave a buffer for unplanned efforts.

+#### Setup

+I started with a document-driven development approach which [populated a list of API endpoints](https://github.com/data-creative/tonebase-api/commit/f199b9929aede8ac427106e55bc809d08b276df3) specified by the technical requirements document.
+Over time, I would iteratively update the API documentation as I implemented each one.

+Then I [configured the RSpec test suite](https://github.com/data-creative/tonebase-api/commit/a5267a1ddd24954fd9d53689ad29dd1a4e2a1166) and [deployed to a Heroku-hosted production server](https://github.com/data-creative/tonebase-api/commit/1f4ae0c62dddd2ed5c903861b41233f40cc8d1c5) as soon as possible.
+This enabled me to practice test-driven development and iterative deployment.

+#### Quick Wins

+After prepping the application for development of business logic, I started by [implementing](https://github.com/data-creative/tonebase-api/commit/220ef1a2c9e3768329205a2a2ce563cf97bd6ff0) tests and functionality for the "Instruments" resource.
+This resource was my top priority because it had straightforward attributes, but more importantly because the database architecture diagram showed it didn't depend on any other resources but many others either directly or indirectly depended on it.

+Then I [implemented](https://github.com/data-creative/tonebase-api/commit/c635700cfb394623e4516f2ca483c5498194ce9c) tests and functionality for advertisement-related resources because they depended on the instruments resource but had no other dependencies.
+After implementing these resources, I noticed commonalities among the corresponding controllers and [refactored](https://github.com/data-creative/tonebase-api/commit/c635700cfb394623e4516f2ca483c5498194ce9c#diff-834a6b4cfa87ae87e2e480a4674d916b) them into a generic [`ApiController`](https://github.com/data-creative/tonebase-api/commit/c635700cfb394623e4516f2ca483c5498194ce9c#diff-e3dabcd50af3f695337100894a51d413) from which the resource-specific controllers could inherit.
+The most important decision I made at this time was to also refactor shared test code into ["shared examples"](https://github.com/data-creative/tonebase-api/commit/c635700cfb394623e4516f2ca483c5498194ce9c#diff-b92771eca6fa696ee86650b591b81e21).
+This decision would drastically increase the pace and ease of future development, as it allowed me to write tests like `it_behaves_like "an index endpoint"` instead of writing a large file full of somewhat duplicative test code.
+Investing time early on to refactor tests was one of the best decisions I made during the development process.

+... api key authentication via request headers ...

+... nested endpoints ...

 #### Source Code